arangodb-managed/terraform-provider-oasis/README.md

   security { // this section is optional
     ca_certificate = "" // If not set, uses default certificate from project
-    ip_whitelist = "" // If not set, no whitelist is configured
+    ip_allowlist = "" // If not set, no allowlist is configured
   }

   configuration {